 Getting a remote job is not so difficult, but it’s different from getting a regular job.
 Some hiring platforms might be overcrowded.
 But if you’re patient and if you’re willing to boost your skills regularly, you’ll get your turn to shine.
 It’s possible that you’ll get very little (positive) response at first.
 So, you have to be creative in order to get noticed!
 Here’s the list of sources you should consider when looking for a remote job:

 - Remote Job Boards

 - Slack Channels

 - Omnes Job Board

-The competition for remote jobs is probably higher than competition for regular jobs, so you have to market yourself and get creative with job applications.
+The competition for remote jobs is probably higher than competition for on-site jobs, so you have to market yourself and create an outstanding resume.